flybywiresim/docs/docs/fbw-a32nx/feature-guides/web-mcdu.md

 ### Occupied Port

-Sometimes the default ports 8080 and 8125 are already used by other services on your PC.
+Sometimes the default ports 8080 or 8125 are already used by other services on your PC.

 In this case you should get error messages similar to this: